Abronia ochoterenai

-Abronia ochoterenai, Ochoterena's arboreal alligator lizard or Northern Chiapas arboreal alligator lizard, is a species of arboreal alligator lizard in the family Anguidae.
+Abronia ochoterenai, also known commonly as Ochoterena's arboreal alligator lizard, the northern Chiapas arboreal alligator lizard, and escorpión arboricola de Ochoterena in Mexican Spanish, is a species of arboreal alligator lizard in the subfamily Gerrhonotinae of the family Anguidae.
 The species, which is native to extreme southern Mexico, was described in 1939 by Rafael Martín del Campo.

 Etymology

 The specific name, ochoterenai, is in honor of Mexican biologist Isaac Ochoterena Mendieta.

 Geographic range

-A. ochoterenai is endemic to the Mexican state of Chiapas, where it is found at elevations of 1,800–2,300 m.
+Abronia ochoterenai is endemic to the Mexican state of Chiapas, where it is found at elevations of 1,800–2,300 m.

+Habitat

+The preferred natural habitat of Abronia ochoterenai is forest.